Step-By-Step Guide to Opening a Probate Estate

 From these documents, make a complete list of what the decedent owned.
 Notate how each asset is titled.
 For assets that have a statement—like a bank or a brokerage account—note the value of the asset as listed on the statement and the date of the statement.
 In addition, set aside the decedent's prior three years of income tax returns.

-If the decedent's important papers are a mess, skip Step 4 and make an appointment for Step 5.
+If the decedent's important papers are disorganized, skip Step 4 and make an appointment for Step 5.

 Make a Complete List of the Decedent's Liabilities